The Mexican First Lady and a Jewish Anarcho-Feminist Walk Into An East Village Tenement…

 …well, it almost happened that way.

 The Village and East Village have historically been home to all sorts of strange bedfellows.
-In honor of Women’s History Month, we thought we’d look at one of the most unusual such pairings, two people whose paths crossed just around the corner from our offices at 208 East 13th Street.
+Today we look at one of the most unusual such pairings, two people whose paths crossed just around the corner from our offices at 208 East 13th Street.

 208 East 13th Street is a fairly nondescript looking ‘New Law’ tenement built in 1901 by noted architect Charles Rentz. (“New Law” tenements had to abide by the provisions of the Tenement House Act of 1901, or the “new” tenement law — as opposed to the “old” tenement law of 1879 — and required more light and air for each room.)
 “Nondescript,” however, would probably be the last word you would use to describe two of the more prominent women who lived here.